LIDSOL/nightlynight/docs/_posts/2018-1-22-Creating-a-Gnome-Dock-launcher-and-a-terminal-command-for-Firefox-Nightly.md

 title: Creating a Gnome Dock launcher and a terminal command for Firefox Nightly
 ---

-# Creating a Gnome Dock launcher and a terminal command for Firefox Nightly

 Pascal Chevrel | January 22, 2018 | [Original post](https://blog.nightly.mozilla.org/2018/01/22/335/)

 **About 18 months ago, Wil Clouser wrote a blog post on this very blog titled [Getting Firefox Nightly to stick to Ubuntu’s Unity Dock](https://blog.nightly.mozilla.org/2016/09/19/getting-firefox-nightly-to-stick-to-ubuntus-unity-dock/).**